 Before the advent of Buddhism, the region around Mt Kailash was a separate Kingdom known as Shangshung and which was later ruled by descendants of Tibetan Kings.
 The region also has significance in Tibet’s history as it was from here the second Buddhist revival in Tibet began in the 11th century – lead by King Yese O’ and his descendants.
+The southern border of Kailash region, opens into Humla region and Nepal.
 The cultural, political changes in Tibet, China makes it difficult to trace these histories, but in the neighboring Humla, in Nepal, the ancient tradition still continues.
 We therefore have chosen Humla, as the gateway to the sacred realm of Mt.
 Kailash.

 Humla is also home to the ancient shamanistic traditions where the shamans renew their vow every year in a ritual bath at Lake Manasarovar and Mt Kailash in neighboring region of Tibet – renewing their power and vows.
 These Shamans then act as mediums of communication between the people and the divine power that they possess.